stuffbyt/re-Invent2019BuildersSession/EasytoComplexLab.md

 **Update your CloudFront distribution**

-- Navigate to Behaviors tab, and in Path Pattern field, enter winterwear/*
+- Navigate to Behaviors tab for your CloudFront distribution.
+- Select Create Behavior, and in Path Pattern field, enter winterwear/*
 - Keep everything else default.
 Scroll down and select, Yes, Edit

 **Deploy a Lambda your code to CloudFront edge locations**